Generic Name: ribavirin (RYE-ba-VYE-rin)

 - Do NOT take more than the recommended dose or use for longer than prescribed without checking with your doctor.

-- Lab tests, including pregnancy; complete blood cell counts; hemoglobin or hematocrit levels; heart, liver, kidney, thyroid, and lung function; and eye exams, may be performed while you use Rebetol solution.
+- Lab tests may be performed while you use Rebetol solution.
 These tests may be used to monitor your progress or check for side effects.
 Be sure to keep all doctor and lab appointments.